(Names changed to protect privacy)

 And for the first time, being single started to bother me slightly.

 The thing is that our society tells us to avoid guys.
 Or, how to say no to a guy.
 But no one ever taught us how to deal with being single or approach a guy you like, or how to be together with a guy in a healthy relationship.
 I knew how to get away from the wrong ones, but I had no idea how to get with the right ones.

 My career was the only thing that didn’t fail me.
-I was travelling the world.
+I was travelling around the world.
 Promotions came almost every year.
 And by 29, I was the youngest VP of our bank in South East Asia.
 Nothing stopped me.